dcoder2099/bbscan/README.md

 $
 ```

+The application will cache results between runs so that you don't keep
+seeing the same friends in the list over and over.
+If you want to bust
+the cache, delete the file `~/.bbscan_cache`.

 ## TODO

-1. Caching
-2. Tests.
+1. Tests.
 Tests.
 More tests.

 ## Contributing